 Dr. Holmes was involved in the development of Chatham’s two hospitals: St. Josephs Hospital and the Public General Hospital.
 He would also deliver guest lectures at the University of Western Ontario.
 In 1882, Dr. T. K. Holmes was the surgeon for the 24th Battalion of Infantry.

 Dr. Holmes was listed in the 1877 Chatham Directory and the 1885, 1896 and 1900 Ontario Business Directories as practicing in Chatham.
 His office was located at 165 King Street West.
 Dr. Holmes’ residence was listed at 209 King Street West in the 1877 and the 1888 Chatham Town Directory.
 Dr. George Thomas McKeough was listed as his partner in the 1885, 1896 and 1900 Ontario Business Directories.

+Mrs. Holmes died on the 5th of October, 1930.
 Dr. T.K.
 Holmes died on December, 25th 1930.
-Mrs. Holmes died on October 5th, 1930.
-They are buried at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Holmes were interred in the mausoleum at Maple Leaf Cemetery in Chatham.